Celts I

 None

-Your army has +1 strength bonus in the forest
+Your army has +1 strength in the forest

 permanent available till Age III

-During a battle, after bag preparation, you may discard any number of faith cubes to draw the same number of cubes from the bag.
-Replace each drawn cube with cube of your color and return them to the bag
+During a battle, after bag preparation, you may spend any number of faith cubes to draw the same number of cubes from the bag.
+Replace each drawn cube with a cube of your color and return them to the bag

 permanent available till Age III